Bocaue: Geography

 Bocaue is 27 km north-east of Manila if reached via the MacArthur Highway and is 18 km from Malolos City.
 It is at the mid-southwestern portion of Bulacan.
+Its land area is 3,187 hectares or 31.87 km2 (12.31 sq mi).

 The town is bounded on the north by the municipality of Balagtas and a portion of the municipality of Santa Maria; by the municipalities of Marilao and Obando on the south; a larger portion of Santa Maria on the east; a portion of the municipality of Bulakan on the extreme southwestern side; and a portion of Balagtas on the western side.

 Bocaue is traversed by the Bocaue River, a continuation of the confluence of Santa Maria River and San Jose River and a few other minor rivers and creeks, all of which are distributaries of the Angat drainage basin.
 The main source of Angat River and the Angat drainage basin, as well as their distributaries, is the Sierra Madre mountain range.
 Along these rivers are many man-made fish ponds used for raising and farming fish like bangus and tilapia.

-Bocaue was once part of the 2nd district of Bulacan along with Balagtas, Guiguinto, and Pandi.
-It was moved to the 5th district along with Balagtas, Guiguinto, and Pandi.
+Bocaue, along with Balagtas, Guiguinto, and Pandi, was once known as comprising the 2nd district of Bulacan.
+The grouping would later be known as the 5th district of Bulacan.
+With the continuous expansion of Metro Manila, Bocaue is part of Manila's built-up area which reaches San Ildefonso in its northernmost part.
+The Bocaue River runs through most of the municipality.

 Barangays

-Bocaue is politically subdivided into 19 barangays.
+Bocaue is politically subdivided into 19 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.